Nikon D810 vs Sony A68

 Studio photographers will appreciate that the Nikon D810 (unlike the A68) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D810 and the A68 have been discontinued, but can regularly be found used on eBay.
+Both the D810 and the A68 have been discontinued, but can regularly be found used on ebay.
 The D810 was replaced by the Nikon D850, while the A68 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D810 and A68 can be found, respectively, in the Nikon D810 Manual (free pdf) or the online Sony A68 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D810 or the Sony A68 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.